MuhtasimTanmoy/notebook/Language/Rust.md

 **Other Points**

-- Static mut is unsafe, and so must be done in an unsafe block
+- Static mut is unsafe, and so must be done in an unsafe block.

 - Any type stored in a static must be Sync, and must not have a Drop implementation.

 - They follow the “read-write lock” pattern, such that one may either have only one mutable reference to some data, or any number of immutable ones, but not both.

 - Mutex gives exclusive or mutable access to a key through a shared reference to mutex

 - R/W lock, mutex either have lock for multiple read or single write

-- locks provide safe wrapper around aliased or shared pointer
+- Locks provide safe wrapper around aliased or shared pointer.

 - Learning curve is borrow checking

 - Rust Clippy

-- Runtime programs - stuffs that your programming language puts that you dont write
+- Runtime programs
+    - Stuffs that your programming language puts that you dont write.

 ```rust